A Guide to Using Our Ferries - Queries Answered

 I am disabled or have reduced mobility, where can I get information or advice?

-For further information, please contact the appropriate Booking Office to discuss your requirements.
+For further information, please contact the Booking Office to discuss your requirements.
 We will be happy to do what we can to help.

 How should I advise the crew that I need assistance?